RonenNess/GeonBit.UI/README.md

 - Added function to get texture coords from position.
 - Added MouseHoverOrDown event.
 - Added font override property to all paragraph types.
+- Added MinSize and MaxSize property to entities.

 ## Credits